-Participation in NARM Complaint Review or Grievance Mechanism is mandatory for a CPM applicant named in a complaint.
+Participation in NARM Complaint Review or Grievance Mechanism is also mandatory for a CPM applicant named in a complaint.

-NARM Accountability processed four complaints in 2019.
-Three were addressed and resolved through Complaint Review with recommendations to the CPM.
-One proceeded from Complaint Review through Grievance Review.
+NARM Accountability processed four new complaints in 2020 and continued with two from 2019.
+Three were addressed and resolved through Complaint Review with recommendations to the CPM, and two overlapped into 2021.
+One complaint was moved to Inactive Status due to lack of participation from the complainant.
 Since 1995, six CPM credentials have been revoked.